Tow Truck Insurance Cost: Market Ranges + Calculator

 • ✓ Bundle Commercial Auto + GL + WC + On-Hook + Garage Keepers with one carrier

 Multi-line bundling typically nets a 10–20% discount vs unbundled.
-Progressive Commercial, Lancer, and Northland (a Travelers division) all specialize in tow + recovery.
-Progressive Commercial.
+III commercial-truck-insurance benchmark, Lancer, and Northland (a Travelers division) all specialize in tow + recovery.
+III commercial-insurance basics.

 • ✓ Maintain clean MVRs across all drivers

 Single biggest premium lever.
 All drivers should have clean 3-year MVRs (no at-fault accidents, no DUI, no major violations).
 Even one driver with a serious violation can move the entire fleet rate.
-Progressive Commercial.
+III commercial-insurance basics.

 • ✓ Document training programs (Wreckmaster, TRAA Levels 1-3)